|

 CURTIS:

-English surname transferred to forename use, itself originally a nickname for a
+English surname transferred to forename use, derived

 "courteous"

-became associated with Middle English curt
+associated with Middle English curt

-"short" and hose "leggings.
+"short" and hose "leggings,"

 CY:

-English nickname for Cyrus, meaning
+English short form of Latin Cyrus, meaning

 "like the sun."